Notes:

 Project 1: Background Color Changer

-This project lets users click a button to change the page background color randomly and I like this one becomes it gives users something to do while they are on your page.
+This project lets users click a button to change the page background color randomly and this one is cool because it gives users something to do while they are on your page.
+It teaches how to select elements and respond to user clicks using js events.

 HTML